GiovanniM1563/ARDK-Applicance-Robot-Development-Kit/README.md

 tf_authority: "amcl"
 motion_authority: "nav2"
 ```

----
+### 4. Finer Usage

+Nav2 and SLAM Toolbox are both controlled through their own APIs, and can be used independently of the state manager to get desired functionalities.

+## Future WIP

+The system is currently in a proof of concept stage and is not yet ready for production use.
+Future work includes:

+- Building a ROS 2 package for the state manager
+- Adding support for more operation modes and modular configurations to add your own modes
+- Adding rosbridge support to allow remote triggers of mode changes
+- adding helpers for Nav2 and SLAM Toolbox native APIs to allow for more fine-grained control

-## ✅ Verification
+## Verification

-The system includes a rigorous verification script (`tests/cycle_test.py`) that performs a full operational cycle:
+The system includes a verification script (`tests/cycle_test.py`) that performs a full operational cycle:

 ```bash
 # Run the automated verification